polku/fortuna/README.md

 2. Verify it appears with `flutter devices`.
 3. Run `flutter run` again to launch the app on that device.

-The current implementation allows you to add a buy operation (ISIN, date, unit value) which is saved to a local SQLite database.
+The app lets you add a buy operation (ISIN, date, unit value) which is saved to a local SQLite database.
+Use the icons at the bottom of the screen to switch between adding an operation and viewing the list of saved operations.